Find out how to preserve pine cones and acorns that you find in your back yard so your fall decor stays bug and mold free for months.

 Now it’s Your Turn

 Grab the materials list below and then let nature decorate your home this fall.
-Head outside with your kids and fill a bag or two of acorns and pine cones.
+Head outside with your kids and fill a trash bag or two of acorns and pine cones.
 Just make sure to dry them out properly before too long.

 You Might Also Like: